bwhitman/respeaker-xmos-hid/README.md

 # respeaker-xmos-hid

-Python & C hidapi examples for the "Respeaker" microphone array to show angle &amp; VAD information
+Python & C hidapi examples for the "Respeaker" microphone array to show angle &amp; voice activity (VAD) information.

-For both, you need to install hidapi
+For both, you need to install [hidapi.](https://github.com/signal11/hidapi)

-For Python, you need this [hidapi wrapper](https://pypi.python.org/pypi/hid).
+For Python, you need this [hidapi wrapper](https://pypi.python.org/pypi/hidapi).
+(Note: there are two python modules called hid, this is the one you get by pip install hidapi.
+The other probably works too but has different calling conventions.)

-The Python example records 10 seconds to a wave file and prints out VAD and voice angle information in real time to the screen.
+The Python example records 10 seconds to a wave file called output.wav and prints out VAD and voice angle information in real time to the screen.
+Just plug the mic array directly over USB to your computer and run the script.

 ```
 carry:respeaker-xmos-hid bwhitman$ python listen_and_get_position.py